xareelee/XLTestLog/README.md

 ### Contribution

 Any help would be most welcome.
-Even beer. :p
+Even buy me a beer. :p

 ### Author